dmytri/textnet/CONVENTIONS.md

 ```

 - Limit to one operation per When step unless operations are tightly related
-- Each When step should focus on a single aspect of the desired state
 - Run operations only at the end of the final When step in a sequence

 ### BDA Conventions
 - Feature lines include 'BDA' identifier
-- Tags (@dev/@ci/@prod) control execution
+- Tags (@dev/@ci/@prod/@skip) control execution
-- When steps declare using pyinfra
+- When steps declare desired state using pyinfra ops
 - Then steps verify with pyinfra facts
-- Use behaviour-focused, declarative language in all steps
+- Use behaviour-focused, declarative, present tense language in all steps
-- Focus on the desired state, not actions to achieve it
+- Focus on the desired behaviour, not actions to achieve it
-- Prefer atomic scenarios
 - All scenarios idempotent

 ### Writing Behaviour-Focused Steps